jeffgran/jeffgran.com/_posts/2009-09-04-web-experiments-1-ajax-convo.md

 *   More to each message, like time/date of post, “last edited at…”, etc.
 *   Maybe a simple user system.
 I loathe to make people “sign up” for things though.

-If you’re interested, you can download the files [here][2].
+If you’re interested, you can see the code [here][2].

- [2]: http://jeffgran.com/stuff/ac.zip "Ajax Convo Zip File"
+ [2]: https://github.com/jeffgran/ajax-convo "Ajax Convo Github Repo"